 Vikos Aoos National Park

+To start of this hiking in Greece post I have to mention Vikos Aoos National Park.
 Located in the center of mainland Greece, this region is often overlooked when it comes to scenery, but it has just as much to offer as the most popular sports in the country.
 Vikos Aoos is the region’s resident national park, within which you’ll find a long list of traditional stone villages and views that parallel even the islands.

 There’s a mountain range with peaks up to 2000 feet, and views of nearby drakolimni (“dragon lakes”), so named because of the folklore that they were inhabited by dragons.
 The infighting between the dragons resulted in the existence of the nearby mountain ranges.